Premith96/HR_Insights_Analysis/README.md

 This dashboard will include **high-level summaries and detailed employee records**, allowing HR to make informed, strategic decisions.

 ## **Dataset and Data Discription:**
-The provided dataset consists of information on 8950 employees.
+The dataset is generated using using a combination of ChatGPT prompts and the Python Faker library consisting of information on 8950 employees.
 Below is a detailed explanation of the dataset and its attributes:

 * Employee ID: Unique identification number assigned to each employee.
 * First Name: First name of the employee.